shaynoorani/ECE4180_CANalyzer/README.md

 - Finally, the GUI displays the CAN message in an easily read format

 ### [Mbed - CAN Load Calculator & Message Passthrough](https://github.com/shaynoorani/ECE4180_CANalyzer/tree/main/main.cpp)
-This code handles CAN passthrough using Serial and the logic for calculating load.
+- This code handles CAN passthrough using Serial and the logic for calculating load in 10ms intervals.
--For calculating load over 10ms intervals =
 ![image](https://github.com/shaynoorani/ECE4180_CANalyzer/assets/92798736/7f4b9f97-6d0b-45e1-b23b-9e4c7eca3a75)

 ### [GUI](https://github.com/shaynoorani/ECE4180_CANalyzer/tree/main/WindowsAppCanalyzer)
-!
-Shay's GUI Code
 - The C# GUI & Parser reads in Serial Data and differentiates between load messages and CAN messages sent as an ID + Data Frame
 - load is displayed on a progress bar at the top.
 - User is given the option to select a DBC, COM Port, and Baud Rate